Radiation Fibrosis Syndrome

 • Surgery.

-Cancer rehabilitation specialists can help manage radiation fibrosis, though these specialists are not available everywhere.
-Speak with your provider about any symptoms you are having so that together you can make a treatment plan.
+Cancer rehabilitation specialists can help manage radiation fibrosis, but these specialists are not available everywhere.
+Speak with your provider about any symptoms you are having so that you can make a treatment plan together.

 Hojan, K., & Milecki, P. (2013).
 Opportunities for rehabilitation of patients with radiation fibrosis syndrome.
 Reports of practical oncology and radiotherapy: journal of Greatpoland Cancer Center in Poznan and Polish Society of Radiation Oncology, 19(1), 1–6. https://doi.org/10.1016/j.rpor.2013.07.007